Navigating Brand and Generic Therapy Choices

 Your state of residence

-The law in some states allows pharmacies to transition a prescription to generic without notifying the person who takes the medication or their physician.
+The law in some states allows pharmacies to transition a prescription from a brand therapy to a generic without notifying the persons taking the medication or their physicians.
 In other states, notification is required or required in some circumstances but not others.
-Since the law differs by state, ask your pharmacist or physician if you would like more information.
+Medicare is not required to give notice to beneficiaries when transitioning them from a brand drug to a generic.

 Your health insurance plan